Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 This API allows calculations to be performed vectorially, resulting in better performance than scalar calculations.
 The goal is to provide a simple and reliable solution for vector computation on supported architectures.

-This change is aimed at removing the 32-bit port for Windows x86 in a future release.
-Windows 10, the last Microsoft operating system to support 32-bit mode, ends its lifecycle in October 2025.
+This change focuses on the removal of the 32-bit port for Windows x86 in a future release.
+Windows 10, the last Microsoft operating system with support for 32-bit mode, reaches its end of life in October 2025.

 In addition to these features, JDK 21 is also in the process of changing the naming of network interfaces in Windows.
 An experimental “compact object headers” feature is also planned to reduce the size of object headers in the JVM, thereby reducing memory footprint.

-If you are interested in the new features of Java JDK 21 and would like to learn more about them, visit the official OpenJDK website.
+If you are interested in the new features of Java JDK 21 and would like to learn more about them, we recommend visiting the official OpenJDK website.

 Java SE 20